Yoav666s/dnd-wiki/collections/_classes/nornfeld/cleric/shroud.md

 # Veil of Shadows
 Starting at 1st level, you can use your bonus action to take the [[hide]] action.

-# Channel Divinity: Shadow Form
+# Channel Divinity: Shroud of Shadows
-Starting at 2nd level, you can use your Channel Divinity to allow yourself or another creature to enter shadow form.
+Starting at 2nd level, you can use your Channel Divinity to bestow a shroud of shadows on a creature.

-As an action, you touch a creature (possibly yourself) and for 1 minute, it has a bonus to Dexterity (Stealth) checks equal to your Wisdom modifier and it can attempt to [[hide]] even when only lightly obscured by dim light or regular or magical darkness.
+As an action, a willing creature you touch (possibly yourself) has the invisible condition for a number of rounds equal to your cleric level (to a maximum of 10 rounds), or until it attacks or casts a spell.
+This effect ends early if you lose concentration (as if you were concentrating on a spell).

 # Shadow Slip
 Starting at 6th level, you learn how to slip in and out of the Shadowfell.
 Immediately after you successfully take the [[hide]] action, you can teleport up to 30 feet to an unoccupied space you can see that would give you full cover, or is in dim light or darkness.